DJ-Olson/data310/mon.md

 ## Mean Absolute Error Table

-Upon examining the graphs and the absolute error table it seems apparent that the linear regression model performed better than the DNN model.
+Upon examining the graphs and the absolute error table, it seems apparent that the linear regression model performed better than the DNN model.